 Level Information elements Dataset Technical report for the user to understand how the data were collected and processed Citation information to indicate how secondary users will have to cite the data.
 Study design, methodology, instruments and measures used.
 File or database Information on how the files that make up the dataset (or tables in a database) relate to each other.
 The format of the files.
-Maniahla and itana Variable and item Information on how the object of analysis was produced.
-I abol explaining the magning of variables. level Label explaining the meaning of variables.
+Variable and item level Information on how the object of analysis was produced.
+Label explaining the meaning of variables.